OVERSEAS BUSINESS SPONSORSHIP FOR THE TSS 482 VISA

 Can an overseas business become a sponsor for Australian work visas?

 In Australia, there are two types of Standard Business Sponsorships.
 The most common one is the Australian Business Sponsorship while the other one is the Overseas Business Sponsorship for international businesses.
-International businesses from overseas who do not have operations in Australia have the option to sponsor employees on the TSS 482 visa program to meet their business needs.
-When assessing the lawfulness of overseas business, the Department of Homes Affairs that the businesses need to demonstrate to the Department of Home Affairs that they are legally established under the relevant laws of the country in which they operate, which means that, if there is a business registration system under the laws of the home country, it is expected that the business would be registered in accordance with those laws and requirements.
+International businesses from overseas which do not have operations in Australia have the option to sponsor employees on the TSS 482 visa program to meet their business needs.
+When assessing the lawfulness of overseas business, the businesses need to demonstrate to the Department of Home Affairs that they are legally established under the relevant laws of the country in which they operate, which means that, if there is a business registration system under the laws of the home country, it is expected that the business would be registered in accordance with those laws and requirements.
 Applicants who operate a business in their home country without registration in a situation where there is provision for this would not be considered as meeting the “lawful” component of the ‘lawfully operating a business’ criterion.
 The overseas business sponsorship, once approved, is issued for 5 years, and allows the businesses to nominate foreign workers for a TSS visa (subclass 482) for either 2 or 4 years depending on the nominated occupation.

 When can an overseas business sponsor people to work in Australia?

-The Department of Home Affairs may require the business applicant to provide evidence that demonstrates that their purpose for seeking approval as a SBS is to:
+The Department of Home Affairs may require the business applicant to provide evidence that demonstrates their purpose for seeking approval as a SBS is to:

 - enable the sponsoring of 482 TSS visa holders/applicants, who will establish, or assist in establishing, on the applicant’s behalf a business operation in Australia with overseas connections; or